 It may be dangerous for you to take average doses of this medication if you have congestive heart failure or liver disease; consult your doctor if you have these conditions.

 Tell your doctor if you are pregnant or plan on becoming pregnant.
-It is not known if this drug will harm an unborn baby however it may be more of a risk to go untreated while pregnant than the risk treatment will pose on the baby.
+It is not known if this drug will harm an unborn baby however it may be more of a risk to go untreated while pregnant than the risk treatment will pose to the baby.

 This drug passes into breast milk but the effect it will have on a nursing infant is still unknown.
 Consult your doctor if you are breast feeding.